List of rail transit stations in the Klang Valley area: Monorail lines

 The KL Monorail is situated entirely within Kuala Lumpur city centre and serves the various shopping and entertainment centres throughout the city centre.

-The Putrajaya Monorail is a proposed transit line that was meant to serve the administrative capital of Putrajaya.
+The Putrajaya Monorail was a proposed transit line that was meant to serve the administrative capital of Putrajaya.
 The line's construction began in 2004 but was halted due to the city's low population.
 As of 2024, the Government of Malaysia has no plans to revive the stalled monorail project.